lengfeld/subpatch/README.internal.md

 Write and document the patch structure format.
 It's the same as 'quilt' uses.
 And therefore also the same as debian/deb/ubuntu uses for packages See e.g. https://packages.debian.org/buster/liblivemedia-dev

+Add tests to verify evil chars (speical ASCII, non ASCCI and utf8) chars in

+Paths should be correctly escaped in the subpatch config

+Add command to check validy of synxtax in config.
+Even useful for test, where it's easer to just drop a ".subpatch" file instead of really "add"ing everything.

+For "add" print the commit message that is integrated

+Add "rm" command

+For a potential "update" command list the commits and diffstat that are integrated

+Show list of added files in the "add" command.
+Showing the diffstat is too huge.
+And it also shown when doing "git commit".